maccampb/SkyWeather2Daemons/README.md

 SKW2 currently uses the rc.local file to start up the skyweather and dashboard apps when the system reboots.

-There is another way.

 Many modern Linux distributions use a software suite [systemd] to manage the system's services (or *daemons*), for example to automatically start certain services in the correct order when the system boots.
+This is replacing the rc.local method in newer systems.

-Aside from this `README.md` file, this repository contains a basic implementation of a Python service consisting of 2 Python scripts and 2 systemd unit files that, when installed, will provide a systemd implementation for both the SkyWeather2 server and the dash dashboard server.
+Aside from this `README.md` file, this repository contains a basic implementation of Python services consisting of 2 Python scripts and 2 systemd unit files.

+These files, when installed, will provide a systemd implementation to startup and manage both the SkyWeather2 server and the dash dashboard server.

 These services provide the added bonus that if the SkyWeather2 or dashboard services shutdown unexpectedly, systemd will try to restart them.

+NOTE: These instructions assume that the file directories and files are the same as the ones on the SwitchDocLabs SD Card.
+These will set up the SkyWeather2 service for the main software package, and you can repeat this to setup the dashboard component.

 To setup systemd for the main SkyWeather2 service, you'll use: